wp-plugins/dynamic-widgets/trunk/readme.txt

 * Bugfix for not correct displaying of options string in the widget admin when having options set for Custom Post Type Archives, BuddyPress, BuddyPress Groups.
 * Bugfix for losing exception rules for single posts and tags in rare cases.
 * Bugfix for showing empty Custom Post Type Archives option in settings screen.
-* Bugfix for unexptected behaviour when setting BP groups default to 'No'.
+* Bugfix for unexpected behaviour when setting BP groups default to 'No'.
 * Bugfix for only showing the last Custom Posts in the list.
 * Limited the list of authors to users with user level > 0.
 (WP 3.1 and higher)
 * Security fix in the usage of the returnURL.